 Co-founder, Trustee & Company Secretary

-Paul is one of the co-founders of the charity.
-He developed the original technologies that power eTekkatho and now leads on technical strategy and development, finance and governance of the Tekkatho Foundation.
+Paul is a PhD researcher specialising in genetic algorithms at the Centre for Doctoral Training in AI, Machine Learning and Advanced Computing, based in Cardiff University.
+He is one of the co-founders of the charity and developed the original technologies that power eTekkatho.
+Paul now leads on technical strategy, finance and governance of the Foundation.

-He is Head of Digital at Co-operatives UK, holds an BSc in Computer Science, an MSc in Technology Management, and is a member of the British Computer Society.
+Formally Head of Digital at Co-operatives UK, he holds an BSc in Computer Science, an MSc in Technology Management, and is a member of the British Computer Society.

 Dr Khin Mar Mar Kyi